 FCP XML files from FCPX are different from the original FCP XML files and are not imported at this time.

-AME now supports Sync Settings, a feature found in several Creative Cloud applications including Adobe Premiere Pro and After Effects.
+Adobe Media Encoder now supports Sync Settings, a feature found in several Creative Cloud applications including Adobe Premiere Pro and After Effects.
 If you work on Creative Cloud applications on two machines, you probably want to maintain the same application settings on both your machines.
 Through the Sync Settings feature, you can upload the settings to your Creative Cloud account from one machine and download and apply them on your second machine.

 The following settings can be synced to the Creative Cloud: